EVHaste/haste-makes-waste/_posts/2020-07-26-tldr-never-split-the-difference.markdown

   > Sleeping in the same bed but dreaming different dreams is an old Chinese expression that describes the intimacy of partnership…without the communication necessary to sustain it.

 * Due to the sensitive nature of his work, he provides pseudonyms for some of the characters in his story.
 Totally understandable.
 But one of the names provided is “Jesus Bueno”, and while Voss never specifies whether that one was a pseudonym, I really hope it isn't.
 Because otherwise, he chose that out of the infinite number of combinations available to him.
   * Incidentally, there is at least [one real person with this name](https://www.espn.com/soccer/player/_/id/271536/jesus-bueno).
-    * Hostage-Negotiation-Student Mr. Bueno: if you exist and you're reading this I'm sorry I doubted you. 😭
+No relation!

 <br>